By Kate Ranta on Apr 19, 2022 @ 03:00 PM

 - Pain in the jaw or the teeth

 - Difficulty with jaw movements

 - The sensation that something is caught in the throat doesn’t leave

 - A red or white patch on the lining of the mouth, the gums or the tongue

 - Sudden and unanticipated weight loss,

 - Persistent pain in the mouth

 There are ways to steer clear of oral cancer.
 But, if you have noticed any of these symptoms alone or in any combination, reach out to your dentist and health care professionals as soon as possible.
-It's better to eliminate the more serious possibilities as early as you can in order to get to the root cause behind your symptoms.
-And, it's much better to rule out cancer as a possibility or treat it quickly if it's discovered.
+It is better to eliminate the more serious possibilities as early as you can to get to the root cause behind your symptoms.
+And it is much better to rule out cancer as a possibility or treat it quickly if it is discovered.

 Make sure you are covered at your next oral exam!
 Cleanings are FREE with a Solstice Dental Savings Plan - get a FREE MONTH of any Solstice Dental Savings Plan by clicking below!